 |Yellow-crowned Night Heron||Nyctanassa violacea||Highest priority|

-Additional information about the status of wading birds in South Carolina can be found at the SC Comprehensive Wildlife Conservation Strategy website.
+Additional information about the status of wading birds in South Carolina can be found at the State Wildlife Action Plan website.

 The "All About Birds" website by the Cornell Lab of Ornithology provides excellent species accounts.

-Summaries of the history, ecology, and conservation of wood storks can be found in the Multi-Species Recovery Plan for South Florida and the Wood Stork Conservation and Management for Landowners Brochure (Adobe PDF).
+Summaries of the history, ecology, and conservation of wood storks can be found in the Multi-Species Recovery Plan for South Florida (PDF) and the Wood Stork Conservation and Management for Landowners Brochure (PDF).